mahlonsmith/nim-kuzu/USAGE.md

 Check the [README](README.md), the [History](History.md), and the following table to ensure you're using the correct version for your Kuzu installation.
-I'll make a modest effort for backwards compatibility, and other versions might work.
-Don't count too heavily on it.  :-)
+I'll make a modest effort for backwards compatibility while Kuzu is pre 1.0, and in practice, mismatched versions *might* work.
+Don't count too heavily on it.  :-)   Once there's a 1.0, this should be less chaotic.

 | Kuzu Library Version | Nim Kuzu Minimum Version |
 | -------------------- | ------------------------ |